realityforge/planet_quake/README.md

 Go to [Releases](../../releases) section to download latest binaries for your platform.

-The feature list has become so long that I needed separate readme files to describe each piece.
+The feature list has become so long that I needed separate README files to describe each piece.
 This list will only have a short, truncated description with links to the other read-mes.

-More on what makes WebAssembly [difficult to build here](./docs/quakejs.md).
+More on what makes WebAssembly [difficult to build here](./docs/quakejs.md#reasons-i-quit-working-on-this).

 ## New Features